LightShield/configs_loader_cpp/README.md

 **All Errors Reported Together**

-Solves the frustrating flow of "fix 1 issue → rerun → next error → rerun → next error...".
-All validation errors collected and shown at once:
+Solves the frustrating flow of "fix 1 issue, rerun, next error, rerun, next error...".
+All validation and application errors collected and shown at once:

 ```
 Configuration validation failed with 2 error(s):